 While some like to warm up after skating with hot chocolate, try quenching your thirst with a post-skate beer!
 This skating rink is located in the middle of the new Drake Motor Inn and Midtown Brewery.
 There is also skating available at the Picton Arena.
 Whether it’s in Wellington or Picton, you will have a blast skating in The County!

 Winter adds a certain shimmer to Prince Edward County.
 It’s the perfect time of year to appreciate the world-class nature found in The County.
-Marvel as The County reveals a new experience in the cold season!
+Marvel as Prince Edward County reveals a new experience to be had in the winter!

 Edited & Updated By Rosanne Lake and Lindsay Medeiros